Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

-Denote by $X_\ind$ to be the indiscrete topology of $X_\PE$ that consists of all of the affinoid perfectoid spaces in $X_\PE$.
-Namely the underlying category of $X_{\ind}$ is the collection of affinoid perfectoid objects in $X_\PE$, and the topology is the one such that every presheaf on $X_{\ind}$ is a sheaf.
+Denote by $X_\ind$ the indiscrete site on the category of affinoid perfectoid objects in $X_\pe$.
+Namely the category $X_{\ind}$ is the collection of affinoid perfectoid objects in $X_\pe$, and the topology is the one such that every presheaf on $X_{\ind}$ is a sheaf.
 Then there exists a canonical map of sites $\delta:X_{\pe}\ra X_\ind$.
-We note that the inverse image functor $\delta^{-1}$ is an exact functor on abelian sheaves, and we have $L\delta^{-1}=\delta^{-1}$.
+We note that the inverse image functor $\delta^{-1}$ is an exact functor on abelian sheaves defined by the sheafification, and we have $L\delta^{-1}=\delta^{-1}$.